Mohammed-Farhaan-N/DevOps-Infra-Setup/README.md

-# DevOps-Infra-Setup
+# DevOps-Infra-Setup 🚀

-This project aims to reduce the time required for the installation and configuration of essential DevOps tools and infrastructure components.
-The setup process is currently in development and will provide an automated script to configure a basic DevOps environment, including Jenkins and SonarQube.
+Welcome to the **DevOps-Infra-Setup** project!
+This tool is designed to streamline the installation and configuration of essential DevOps tools and infrastructure components, specifically for Ubuntu/Debian operating systems.

-## Features
+## 🎯 Features

+- **Automated Setup Scripts**:
+  - **Default Setup**: Installs Java, AWS CLI, Docker, Terraform, and Ansible.
-- **Automated Setup**: Installs and configures Jenkins, SonarQube, and other necessary DevOps tools.
+  - **Jenkins Setup**: Installs and configures Jenkins only.
+  - **Full CI/CD Environment**: Installs Jenkins, SonarQube, Trivy, and Nexus.
+  - **Kubernetes Environment**: Sets up `kubectl`, Helm, and `eksctl` for managing Kubernetes clusters.

 - **Predefined Credentials**:
   - **Jenkins Username**: `admin`
   - **Jenkins Password**: `admin`
   - **SonarQube Username**: `admin`
   - **SonarQube Password**: `admin`

-## Getting Started
+## 🛠 Getting Started

-To use this setup script, follow these steps:
+To get started with the setup, follow these steps:

-1. Clone the repository:
+1. **Clone the repository**:

     ```bash
     git clone https://github.com/Mohammed-Farhaan-N/DevOps-Infra-Setup.git
     ```

-2. Change to the project directory:
+2. **Navigate to the project directory**:

     ```bash
     cd DevOps-Infra-Setup
     ```

-3. Make the setup script executable:
+3. **Make the setup scripts executable**:

     ```bash
-    chmod +x infra_setup.sh
+    chmod +x *.sh
     ```

-4. Run the setup script with superuser privileges:
+4. **Run the basic installation**:

     ```bash
-    sudo bash ./infra_setup.sh
+    sudo ./basement.sh
     ```

+## ⚙️ Usage

+Choose the script based on your needs:

+- **Install Jenkins only**:
+    ```bash
+    sudo ./jenkins.sh
+    ```

+- **Install Full CI/CD Environment (Jenkins, SonarQube, Trivy, Nexus)**:
+    ```bash
+    sudo ./full-CI-CD-setup.sh
+    ```

+- **Set up Kubernetes Environment (kubectl, Helm, eksctl)**:
+    ```bash
+    ./Kube.setup.sh
+    ```

+- **Verify all tools are installed**:
+    ```bash
+    sudo ./check-version.sh
+    ```

-## Prerequisites
+## 📝 Prerequisites

-Ensure you have the following installed before running the setup script:
+Ensure the following are installed before running the setup scripts:

-- **Git**: To clone the repository.
+- **Git**: Required to clone the repository.
-- **Bash**: To execute the script.
+- **Bash**: Required to execute the scripts.

-## Notes
+## 🛡 Notes

+- This setup is specifically developed for **Ubuntu/Debian** operating systems.
+Ensure you run these scripts on a compatible environment.
-- This setup is currently in development.
-Additional features and improvements will be added over time.
+- This project is in development, and additional features and improvements will be added over time.
-- Default credentials are set for ease of use during the initial setup.
-Please change these credentials in your environment for security purposes after installation.
+- Default credentials are provided for initial setup convenience.
+For security, please change these credentials in your environment after installation.

-## Contributing
+## 🤝 Contributing

-Feel free to contribute to this project by creating a pull request or reporting an issue.
+Contributions are welcome!
+Feel free to create a pull request or report any issues.

-## License
+## 📜 License

 This project is open-source and available under the [MIT License](LICENSE).

-## Author
+## 👤 Author

 Created by [Mohammed Farhaan N](https://github.com/Mohammed-Farhaan-N)

+---

+### Notes on Enhancements:
+- **Professional Tone**: The README is written in a formal tone with clear sections and headings.
+- **Emojis**: Added emojis to make the document visually engaging.
+- **Compatibility Note**: Included a note about compatibility with Ubuntu/Debian OS.

+You can further enhance the README by adding relevant images or GIFs to demonstrate setup processes or the tools in action.